 The most common way to age wine is oaking.
 The vintners transfer their wines into oak barrels and let them sit there for some time.
 It is not unusual that the process takes multiple years.

 As oak wood isn’t completely airproof, oxygen can get into the barrels and start the chemical processes that improve the wine.
 The numerous results of these processes change a wine’s characteristics significantly.
 These are the most important effects:

 - Like many other plant matter, oakwood contains tannins.
 And when it gets in contact with the wine, it slowly imparts these tannins onto it.
 So oaked wine tends to be more tannic than unoaked wine.

 - At the same time, aggressive tannins get a bit softer.
 The exposure to oxygen softens the wine and gives it a silky texture.
-The result is a much smoother drinking experience.
+The result is a much smoother wine.